History of operating systems: Background

-Symbolic languages, assemblers, compilers were developed for programmers to translate symbolic program code into machine code that previously would have been hand-encoded.
+Assemblers and compilers were developed for programmers to translate program source code written in a symbolic language into machine code that previously would have been hand-encoded.
 Later machines came with libraries of support code on punched cards or magnetic tape, which would be linked to the user's program to assist in operations such as input and output.
 This was the genesis of the modern-day operating system; however, machines still ran a single program or job at a time.
 At Cambridge University in England the job queue was at one time a string from which tapes attached to corresponding job tickets were hung with stationery pegs.